 - In the first book of The Rift War Cycle, the Court Mage Kulgan has a tower in the duke's castle.

-- In the Earthsea Trilogy, the Master Namer of Roke, Kurremkarmerruk, lives in a tower some way from the School.
+- In the Earthsea series, the Master Namer of Roke, Kurremkarmerruk, lives in a tower some way from the School.

 - In Mercedes Lackey's The Black Gryphon, it's implied that Urtho, the Big Good Mage of Silence, has owned several towers in his career, as he reminisces fondly about his first one.
 His current incarnation, as portrayed in the chapter 6 illustration, is an elaborate and flowing creation with several interconnected spires.

-- Elizabeth Bear's Promethean Age: In Whiskey & Water, Jane Andraste has taken the skycraper headquarters of the Promethean order as her tower.
+- Elizabeth Bear's The Promethean Age series: In Whiskey and Water, Jane Andraste has taken the skyscraper headquarters of the Promethean order as her tower.

 - The Wizard Tower in Septimus Heap is a classic example of these.

 - The Iron Tower of Carcë in The Worm Ouroboros, where King Gorice goes to study black magic and summon the forces of Hell.